Is an ESOP Right for You? An In-Depth Look at Employee Stock Ownership Plans

 ESOP Plus: Schatz Brown Glassman LLP

-Peter is a partner with ESOP PlusŪ: Schatz Brown Glassman LLP.
-Peter structures and implements business succession transactions throughout the US with an emphasis on ESOP transactions.
+Peter is a partner with ESOP Plus: Schatz Brown Glassman LLP.
+Peter structures and implements business succession transactions throughout the U.S. with an emphasis on ESOP transactions.
 He designs ESOP plans and advises ESOP companies with their continuing regulatory compliance.
 Peter is a member of the American Bar Association, the NCEO, and the ESOP Association.
-He is an adjunct professor at the Moritz College of Law at The Ohio State University and frequently speaks on matters pertaining to ESOPs.
+Peter frequently speaks on matters pertaining to ESOPs.

-Ted is a Principal at Chartwell's corporate finance practice, where he provides holistic ownership transition strategies, including the execution of ESOP and traditional sell-side M&A processes.
-Previously, Ted was an investment banker at Harris Williams & Company and Lazard Middle Market, where he advised both family and private equity-held companies on their sale.
-Preceding his investment banking career, Ted practiced law in the areas of M&A and tax, with a particular emphasis on ESOPs.
+Ted is a member of Chartwell's corporate finance practice, where he focuses on providing holistic ownership transition strategies, including the execution of ESOP transactions and/or traditional sell-side processes to strategic and private equity buyers.
+Prior to Chartwell, Ted was an investment banker at Harris Williams & Company and Lazard Middle Market, where he advised both family and private equity held companies on their sale.

 National Center for Employee Ownership